Chapter 6 External and Community Relations

 Participation in International and Regional Conferences

 OFCA participates actively in the activities of, and maintains close contact with, a number of international and regional organisations, either as an independent member of those organisations or as part of the Chinese delegation.

-In 2015/16, we attended a total of 21 conferences/meetings held by regional and international organisations, including the ITU, Asia-Pacific Economic Cooperation (“APEC”), APT, the International Institute of Communications (“IIC”) and London Action Plan.
-The more significant events of the year were the ITU World Radiocommunication Conference and its preparatory workshops, the ITU Global Symposium for Regulators and the IIC International Regulators Forum.
+In 2016/17, we attended a total of 21 conferences/meetings held by regional and international organisations, including the ITU, Asia-Pacific Economic Cooperation (“APEC”), APT, International Institute of Communications (“IIC”) and Unsolicited Communications Enforcement Network.
+The more significant events of the year were the ITU Telecom World, the ITU World Telecommunication Standardization Assembly and the IIC International Regulators Forum.
 We will continue to participate in the activities of the ITU, APEC and APT with the aim of improving the telecommunications and information infrastructure in the Asia-Pacific region.

-In 2015/16, we received five delegations from the Mainland of China and overseas and exchanged views and experiences with them on various issues relating to communications services.
-The delegations were from the Federal Communications Commission of the United States, the Competition and Markets Authority of the United Kingdom, the Infocomm Development Authority of Singapore, the Media Development Authority of Singapore, and the Guangdong Communications Administration of the Mainland of China.
+In 2016/17, we received three delegations from the Mainland and overseas, and exchanged views and experiences with them on various issues relating to communications services.
+The delegations were from the Korea Communications Commission of South Korea, the Bureau of Telecommunications Regulations of Macao and a joint delegation from the Ministry of Industry and Information Technology, the Guangdong Provincial Radio Administration Office and the Shenzhen Radio Administration Bureau of Mainland China.

-During the year, we attended a meeting in Shenzhen with the Ministry of Industry and Information Technology of the Mainland of China, and an annual bilateral meeting in Macao with the Bureau of Telecommunications Regulation of Macao.
+During the year, we attended a meeting in Shanghai with the Ministry of Industry and Information Technology of the Mainland, and an annual bilateral meeting in Singapore with the then Infocomm Development Authority of Singapore.

 Media and Community Relations